adamcrowe/dev-notes/JS/Frameworks/frameworks.md

 > A framework inverts the control of the program.
 It tells the developer what they need.
 A library doesn’t.
 The programmer calls the library where and when they need it.
 The degree of freedom a library or framework gives the developer will dictate how “opinionated” it is.
 * [The Difference Between a Framework and a Library](https://medium.freecodecamp.org/the-difference-between-a-framework-and-a-library-bd133054023f)

+# React vs Angular
+* Angular provides two-way binding whereas React is one-way only which forces the developer to be more explicit, in code, about what's happening